-The Hazel Grove-M60 Bypass will not solve Stockport’s traffic problems.
-There are two versions of the road under consideration; Version 1 has five sets of traffic lights in four and a half miles right on the carriageways.
+Two versions of the road are possible: Version 1 has seven sets of traffic lights on the Bypass and its two link roads in four and a half miles (counting the 17 lights on Crookilley Roundabout as one).
 Version 2 has huge motorway-style junctions and a faster route for motorway cut-through drivers.
 Either way, Stockport drivers will struggle to get on the Bypass in the morning rush hour.

 - There is extensive evidence that building new roads leads to more car journeys with consequent congestion, noise and air pollution problems throughout the journey, not just on the Bypass

 - If motorway-style junctions are to be incorporated, this would provide further inducement for traffic to cut through Stockport.

 - Roads leading to Bypass junctions will be vulnerable to additional congestion, as we see currently with the M60 junctions.
 This could worsen existing congestion through Bredbury, Woodley and from Marple to Stockport.

 - The original SEMMMS proposition advocated extensive sustainable transport improvements as an essential part of its strategy alongside new roads.
-These improvements have almost entirely failed to materialise and construction of the Bypass would continue a largely car-based strategy for the area.
-Given this history, we would be sceptical about any renewed proposals in the forthcoming “SEMMMS Refresh”.
+These improvements have almost entirely failed to materialise.
+Construction of the Bypass would continue a largely car-based strategy for the area, which is how Stockport’s roads became so congested in the first place.